bagaturchess/Bagatur/README.md

  - Ponder (type check default true): whether to also think when the opponent thinks.
  - MultiPV (type spin default 1 min 1 max 100): whether to show only the best line or to show the best 2-3-N lines.
  - SyzygyPath (type string default ./data/egtb): path to the syzygy tables.
 If you send 'uci' command to the engine, it will show the full path to the syzygy directory.
+ - SyzygyOnline: if true and TB probing with local files is unsuccessful with up to 7 pieces, than it will request lichess server on this url http://tablebase.lichess.ovh/standard?fen=...
  - Openning Mode (type combo default most played first var most played first var random intermediate var random full): Valid only when OwnBook is set to true.
 The 'most played first' option playes the most often played move (statistically) for given position. 'random full' option playes random move from all available opening moves for this postion.
 And the 'random intermediate' option is something in the middle and plays random move selected only from the top 3 available moves for this position.

 # Syzygy Endgame Tablebases